• 66 Balcombe Road, Mentone, VIC, 3194

 Yellow fever is a viral disease that is transmitted to humans by the bite of infected mosquitoes.
 In severe cases, the skin turns yellow (jaundice).

-Doing a Yellow Fever vaccine well before your planned travel is better.
-However, the latest Yellow fever vaccinations should be done at least ten days before travelling to a yellow fever risk area.
+Getting a Yellow Fever vaccine well before your planned travel is better.
+However, the latest vaccinations should be given at least ten days before travelling to a yellow fever-risk area.

 Children under nine months of age, individuals who have had severe allergic reactions to the vaccine in the past or any component of the vaccine, i.e. to eggs or chicken proteins, and immunocompromised individuals should not have the Yellow Fever vaccine.
 Your yellow fever-licenced GP will explain whether or not you should get a yellow fever vaccine based on your age, destination, existing health conditions, risk of infection, country requirements and more.
 What will happen if I enter Australia from the Yellow Fever risk country without the Certificate?